A child-friendly way to explain puberty for kids

 Books (a parent’s secret weapon)

-If you’re unsure about how to get started with talking about this puberty thing, then buying a book about puberty for your child is a great way to start.
+If you’re unsure about how to get started with talking about puberty, then buying a book about puberty for your child is a great way to start.
 You can find a comprehensive list of puberty books for kids here.

 Featured Image